Proper time to singularity and thermal correlators: Introduction

 In this paper, we look for geometrical features of the bulk in more general higher point thermal correlators of CFT primaries of large and small conformal dimensions.
 To this end, we introduce heavy and light bulk scalar fields in a black brane background and consider bulk interactions that will source higher point functions of the dual operators.
 We argue that to obtain the information of proper time to singularity in thermal correlators, it is not necessary to couple the heavy scalar to higher derivative curvature terms --- even simple self-interaction terms of the heavy scalar, or interactions of the heavy and light scalar are sufficient to give this signature of singularity.
 Our emphasis in this paper is on keeping the first two terms in the WKB expansion and then directly performing the bulk integrals using saddle point method.
 This is in contrast to earlier attempts where the focus has been to replace the calculation with some geodesic computations. \\

 The organization of the paper is as follows.
 In sections \ref{Section: setup} and \ref{Section: preliminaries}, we provide the requisite background and obtain the WKB expressions for the scalar propagators required to compute thermal correlators.
 To my knowledge, with the exception of an appendix in \cite{Grinberg:2020fdj}, previous computations have featured only the leading order WKB solution, i.e. the geodesic approximation, for the boundary-bulk propagators.
-Since we require both boundary-bulk and bulk-bulk propagators at next-to-leading order in WKB, we spend some time in deriving these.\footnote{See \cite{Krishna:2021fus} for a somewhat different treatment of the boundary-boundary propagator.} In sections \ref{Section: n point function} and \ref{Section: heavy light correlator}, we calculate appropriate higher point thermal correlators of CFT primaries and show that these too contain the information of proper radial time to singularity.
-Contributions to thermal correlators from Witten diagrams containing bulk-bulk propagators are considered in section \ref{Section: bulk propagator contributions} along with arguments for the appearance of the time to singularity in these contributions as well.
-Finally, we conclude with some discussions on our results.
+Since we require both boundary-bulk and bulk-bulk propagators at next-to-leading order in WKB, we spend some time in deriving these.\footnote{See \cite{Krishna:2021fus} for a somewhat different treatment of the bulk-bulk propagator.} In sections \ref{Section: n point function} and \ref{Section: heavy light correlator}, we calculate appropriate higher point thermal correlators of CFT primaries and show that these too contain the information of proper radial time to singularity.
+Contributions to thermal correlators from Witten diagrams containing bulk-bulk propagators are considered in section \ref{Section: bulk propagator contributions} along with arguments for the appearance of the time to singularity in these contributions as well. { In section \ref{Section: other symmetric solutions}, we extend the proposal to other black hole backgrounds and show that in these cases as well higher point thermal correlators probe the interior geometry and singularity.} Finally, we conclude with some discussions on our results.